 Yes, I know that the saute function browns nicely — I use it all of the time — but this is not the moment to chance what the oven can do to perfection, especially since we’ve given you an oven option that will take barely more than an hour.
 Plus, I don’t envy you having to fit a whole turkey into your IP.

-With that, on to the recipe that you can count on your Instant Pot to knock out of the park.
+With that, on to the recipes that you can count on your Instant Pot to knock out of the park.

 Making cranberry sauce in your Instant Pot is an absolute no-brainer.
 It cooks just as it would on the stove top (or slow cooker), only faster.
 You can adapt nearly any recipe, or use my go-to for Instant Pot Cranberry Sauce at One Hungry Mama.